Preparing For A Tattoo – 14 Steps Not To Forget

 The reason for this is two-fold.

-Firstly, you will be spending a long time under the tattoo gun, so you don’t want to be wearing something that feels itchy, too tight, or that you need to constantly readjust.
+Firstly, you will be spending a long time under the tattoo machine, so you don’t want to be wearing something that feels itchy, too tight, or something you feel needs to be constantly readjusted.

 9. Mute Your Phone

 You might feel more relaxed when you have your phone in hand, but this is not the right time to keep actively using it.
-For one thing, the constant buzzing of notifications will be distracting to your tattoo artist (and who wants to get tattooed by someone who is distracted?)
-Continuously checking your notifications might also be a problem, since you it means you’re moving when you should be holding still.
+For one thing, the constant buzzing of notifications will be distracting to your tattoo artist.
+Continuously checking your notifications might also be a problem, since it means you’ll likely be fidgeting when you should be holding still.

 10. Don’t Show Up Intoxicated